-I used motion capture to create all the characters’ animations, Adobe Fuse to build up the models and Unreal Engine to render the whole story, and lots of other 3D softwares got involved, of which some were totally new to me.
-I also learnt to be a film director to set the cameras and move the characters.
+I used motion capture to create all the characters’ animations, Adobe Fuse to build up the models and Unreal Engine to render the whole story, and lots of other 3D software got involved, of which some were totally new to me.
+I also learned to be a film director to set the cameras and move the characters.
 In just 3 months, I’ve taken away so much from this project.

 Modeling characters and using Motion Builder to attach motion data on models

 Building the scenes in Unity and setting camera sequencers

 The ratio of the screen is 10.666 : 1.0.
 It was huge and a challenge of composition of each frame.
 I found out that there were several scenes like piano keys, a crossing train, menus of Japanese restaurant, and subway platforms or Time square were particular looking good in this ratio.
 That’s why I put the story under these camera angles and how we developed this story.